 If you want to modify your XAP.NET installation to use an existing installation of the GigaSpaces data grid, edit the

 <XapNet.Runtime.Path> to the new location.

-Mixing XAP.NET and GigaSpaces versions is not supported - always use the same version and build.
+Mixing XAP.NET and GigaSpaces data grid versions is not supported - always use the same version and build.

 Yes.
 From the command line, type the following: